SomeWeekendReading/someweekendreading.github.io/quotes.md

 [_Leviathan_](https://en.wikipedia.org/wiki/Leviathan_%28book%29)

 [George Santayana](https://en.wikipedia.org/wiki/George_Santayana):
-- "Fanaticism consists in redoubling your efforts when you have forgotten your aim." &mdash; _Life of Reason_ (1905) Vol I, &quot;Introduction&quot;
+- "Fanaticism consists in redoubling your efforts when you have forgotten your aim." &mdash; _Life of Reason_ (1905) Vol I, "Introduction"
-- "The truth is cruel, but it can be loved, and it makes free those who have loved it." &mdash; _Little Essays_ (1920) &quot;Ideal Immortality&quot;
+- "The truth is cruel, but it can be loved, and it makes free those who have loved it." &mdash; _Little Essays_ (1920) "Ideal Immortality"
 - "Skepticism is the chastity of the intellect, and it is shameful to surrender it too soon or to the first comer." &mdash; _Skepticism and Animal Faith_ (1923)
 - "Those who cannot learn from history are doomed to repeat it."